binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Skills

 The fate of your and your customers data is in your hands.
-If you have the resources to provide the necessary security then you are better off with an in-house cloud, if not, the opposite is true.
+If you have the resources to provide the necessary security then you are better off with an In-house cloud, if not, the opposite is true.
-If you go with an in-house cloud, you should have tighter control over the people creating and administering it, this is good if they have the necessary skills and experience, if not, then the opposite is true again.
+If you go with an In-house cloud, you should have tighter control over the people creating and administering it, this is good if they have the necessary skills and experience, if not, then the opposite is true again.

 #### EULA

-You and any in-house cloud environment you establish is not subject to changing EULAs.
+You and any In-house cloud environment you establish is not subject to changing EULAs.

 #### Giving up Secrets

-If you are using an in-house cloud and find yourself in a place where you have made it possible for your customers secrets to be read, and you are being forced by the authorities to give up secrets, you will know about it and be able to react appropriately, invoke your incident response team(s) and procedures.
+If you are using an In-house cloud and find yourself in a place where you have made it possible for your customers secrets to be read, and you are being forced by the authorities to give up secrets, you will know about it and be able to react appropriately, invoke your incident response team(s) and procedures.

 #### Location of Data

-If you use an in-house cloud, you decide where services & data reside.
+If you use an In-house cloud, you decide where services & data reside.

 #### Vendor lock-in